jamis/net-ssh-gateway/README.md

 # Net::SSH::Gateway

 <em><b>Please note: this project is in maintenance mode.
 It is not under active development but pull requests are very much welcome.
-Just be sure to include tests! -- delano</b></em>
+Just be sure to include tests!</b></em>

 * Docs: http://net-ssh.github.com/net-ssh-gateway
 * Issues: https://github.com/net-ssh/net-ssh-gateway/issues